Trump lawyers oppose Justice Department request on classified documents | Law-Order

 Trump lawyers oppose Justice Department request on classified documents

-Former President Donald Trump's attorneys on Monday said they oppose the U.S. Justice Department's request to continue to review classified documents seized by the FBI from his Florida estate last month in an ongoing criminal investigation.
+In a court filing, his lawyers also asked U.S. District Judge Aileen Cannon to include the roughly 100 documents marked as classified that were among more than 11,000 records recovered in the court-approved Aug.
+8 search in an upcoming review of the material by an independent arbiter, called a special master.
+In another development, the Justice Department has charged a Texas woman who prosecutors accused of making phone threats against Cannon including saying the judge was "marked for assassination."
+The incident marks the latest example of threats reported against various federal authorities in recent months.

-Former President Donald Trump's attorneys on Monday said they oppose the U.S. Justice Department's request to continue to review classified documents seized by the FBI from his Florida estate last month in an ongoing criminal investigation.
-In a court filing, his lawyers also asked U.S. District Judge Aileen Cannon to require an independent arbiter, called a special master, to include the roughly 100 documents with classification markings in its review of more than 11,000 records recovered during the court-approved Aug.
-8 search at Trump's Mar-a-Lago estate in Palm Beach.
+Former President Donald Trump's attorneys on Monday opposed the U.S. Justice Department's request to continue to examine the contents of classified documents seized by the FBI from his Florida estate last month in an ongoing criminal investigation.
+In a court filing, his lawyers also asked U.S. District Judge Aileen Cannon to include the roughly 100 documents marked as classified that were among more than 11,000 records recovered in the court-approved Aug.
+8 search in an upcoming review of the material by an independent arbiter, called a special master.

-Trump is under investigation for retaining government records, some of which were marked as highly classified, at Mar-a-Lago after leaving office in January 2021.
-The government is also investigating possible obstruction of the probe.
-His lawyers in the filing said Trump disputes the Justice Department's claim that the 100 records in question are in fact classified, and they reminded Cannon that a president generally has broad powers to declassify records.
+In another development, the Justice Department has charged a Texas woman who prosecutors accused of making phone threats against Cannon including saying the judge was "marked for assassination."
+The incident marks the latest example of threats reported against various federal authorities in recent months.
+Trump is under investigation by the Justice Department for retaining government records - some of which were marked as highly classified, including "top secret" - at his Mar-a-Lago estate in Palm Beach after leaving office in January 2021.
+The department is also examining possible obstruction of the probe.

+The special master, who has yet to be named, could exclude the department from using certain documents.
+FBI agents retrieved the records during a court-approved Aug.
+8 search.
+Cannon previously blocked the department from immediately using the seized records in the investigation, a move that will slow down the work of prosecutors and make it harder for them to determine whether additional classified materials could be missing.

-The clash between the Justice Department and Trump over how to treat classified material puts Cannon on the hot seat to make a decision.
-If she rules that the Justice Department cannot continue relying on the classified materials for its criminal probe or insists on letting the special master review them, prosecutors have threatened to appeal to the Atlanta-based 11th U.S. Circuit Court of Appeals.
+If the judge rules that the Justice Department cannot continue relying on the classified materials for its criminal probe or insists on letting the special master review them, prosecutors have vowed to appeal to a higher court.
 "In what at its core is a document storage dispute that has spiraled out of control, the government wrongfully seeks to criminalize the possession by the 45th President of his own presidential and personal records," Trump's lawyers wrote.

 "The government should therefore not be permitted to skip the process and proceed straight to a preordained conclusion," they added.
 The documents probe is one of several federal and state investigations Trump is facing from his time in office and in private business.
-He has suggested he might run for president again in 2024, but has not made any commitment.
+He has suggested he might run for president again in 2024.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)